 Rainbow Six Siege might be one of the best multiplayer shooters of the past few years, but its PvE experience has been lacking, especially when compared to previous Rainbow Six games.
-Ubisoft hope to change this with Rainbow Six Siege Outbreak, a co-op event that will launch alongside Operation Chimera and run for four weeks.
+Ubisoft hoped to change this with Rainbow Six Siege Outbreak, a co-op event that launched alongside Operation Chimera and ran for four weeks.

 Rainbow Six Siege Outbreak operators

 For Rainbow Six Siege Outbreak the two aforementioned new operators are joined by Smoke, Ying, Buck, Kapkan, Ash, Doc, Tachanka, Glaz, and Recruit.
 You will hear from Thermite and Jäger will also crop up from time to time over your radio, but they will not be playable.

 Operator gadgets work exactly as they do in the main game: Smoke’s toxic babes are great for locking down corridors, Ying’s Candelas blind infected, and Kapkan’s EDDs are perfect for covering flanks.
 Oddly, smoke grenades appear to confuse and disorient enemies, buying valuable seconds to reload or get far away from the threat.
 If you are one of the dedicated few Tachanka mains then you will be thrilled to hear he is among the best Rainbow Six Siege Outbreak operators - his turret is essential when your team is on the back foot.